tytydraco/yessleep/out/I_can_see_my_sister_but_its_not_my_sister.md

 *DING*.
 I just got a text from my dad, "something happened we'll be late, eat something and sleep in time."
 FUCK IT WHY TODAY.
 It tapped in the glass and smiled.
 I think she knows that now I am all alone.
 It knows no one will save me.
 It's calling me.
 She sounds like my sister.
 I don't want to go.
 I don't want to look at her but something.. something in my body is forcing me to get up and move towards her.
 I am at the door right now.
 I don't want to go.
 I know the moment I open that window I won't be alive.
 What about my brother.. he is 6.

 *Ding* "honey we'll be there in 10 minutes" mom texted.
 I have to hang on for 10 minutes.
 Just 10 minutes and everything will be okay.
 It'll be okay.
 Everything will be okay.
 Everything will be okay.....right??.
-Everything will b....
+Everything will be okay.